woocommerce/storechild/readme.md

 * Script loading
 * Frontend JavaScript detection
-* Default values / Initial configuration
+* Default values / Initial configuration of Storechild and it's integrations with the Storefront Extensions.
 * Child theme Javascript file

 ### Default Storefront and Extension values

+Storechild uses `Storechild_Customizer::return_storechild_defaults()` and `Storechild_Integrations::return_storechild_extension_defaults()`
-Storechild uses `Storechild_Customizer::storechild_defaults()` to automatically set some defaults for you in the customizer.
-This is useful to have your defaults organized.
-You just need to add the Storefront/Extension options into the returned array and you’ll be all set.
+to automatically set some defaults for you in the customizer.
+Use the example to set defaults for any settings you want to change.

 ### Grunt
 Storechild uses [Grunt](http://gruntjs.com/) to fulfill various tasks such as;